 INSTRUCTIONS TO AUTHORS The Lichenologist is an international journal and welcomes papers and short communications from contributors anywhere in the world on any aspect of lichenology.
 Manuscripts must be original, clearly and precisely presented in English and submitted in triplicate exclusively to the Senior Editor: Dr P. D. Crittenden, School of Life and Environmental Sciences, University of Nottingham, University Park, Nottingham, NG7 2RD, U.K. A cover sheet should accompany the manuscript including the following information: title and a short running title of not more than 6 words for page headings (not required for Short Communications); name and contact details for the corresponding author (i.e. postal address, telephone and fax numbers, and email address); the total number of pages (text plus references) and numbers of figures and tables.
 Authors submitting a manuscript do so on the understanding that, if it is accepted, copyright of the paper will be assigned exclusively to the publisher (see Copyright below).
-An electronic version of the manuscript must be sent both with the original submission and, after refereeing, with any revised manuscript.
-A PC compatible disc and Word 97 or more recent format should be used.
 Text.
 This must be typewritten on A4 $(210 \times 297 \text{ mm})$ or letter $(8.5 \times 11 \text{ inch})$ in double spacing with 2.5 cm margins all round.
 On all points of style concerning text and tables consult recent copies of the journal.
 Words to be italicized should be either underlined or typed in italics but not both.
 Complete scientific names (genus, species and authority) must be cited at first mention.
 Thereafter the generic name may be abbreviated to the initial except at the beginning of a sentence or where the abbreviation might result in confusion with other genera.
+Authors must return their revised manuscripts with a PC compatible disk.
+Documents should preferably be in Word 97 or more recent versions.
 Recent issues should be consulted for layout of new species, new combinations, synonymy and lists of specimens examined.
 Examples of style are given below.
 The spelling of locality names in the British Isles and abroad must follow the most recent editions of maps published by the Ordnance Survey and The Times Atlas of the World, respectively.
 Examples of style employed in (a) description of new species: